OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 Bundle directory:

 - **AppName.app**
-  - This is the app's bundle contains the previously mentioned application data of the app, and it stores the static content as well as the application's ARM-compiled binary.
+  - This is the Application Bundle as seen before in the IPA, it contains essential application data, static content as well as the application's compiled binary.
   - This directory is visible to users, but users can't write to it.
   - Content in this directory is not backed up.
   - The contents of this folder are used to validate the code signature.